Crotched Mountain Rehabilitation Center: Foundation

-A "dream picture" created by a Boston architect was presented to the 1944 annual meeting and included not only medical, therapeutic and educational facilities, but also a working farm with a modern barn.
+A "dream picture" created by a Boston architect was presented to the 1944 annual meeting and included medical, therapeutic, and educational facilities, as well as a farm with a barn.
 All buildings would be connected by walks and ramps for residents using wheelchairs, crutches, and braces.
-The community included stores where people worked, residences where they lived, and housed two churches.
+The community also included stores, residences, and churches for residents.

-In 1944, Gregg described his plan to make this vision a reality to the Society Executive Committee.
+In 1944, Gregg described his plan to make this vision a reality to the society's executive committee.
 He announced that a friend was willing to establish a foundation and contribute $350,000.
-Gregg recommended a fundraising goal of $250,000 for "a camp and fireproof Convalescent Hospital."
+Gregg recommended a fundraising goal of $250,000 for "a camp and fireproof convalescent hospital."
 In addition, an endowment of $1 million should be raised to provide operating income.

-The choice of the location of the new rehabilitation center in remote and rural Greenfield was not without some controversy.
+The choice of the location in remote and rural Greenfield was not without controversy.
 Many thought it should be located in one of the larger cities in the state, Manchester or Nashua.
-Gregg consulted with experts in the field including Dr. Howard A. Rusk, who was the chair of physical rehabilitation medicine established at the New York University Medical Center.
+Gregg consulted with experts in the field, including Dr. Howard A. Rusk, who was the chair of physical rehabilitation medicine established at the New York University Medical Center.
 Rusk and other experts agreed that an institution serving the entire state would benefit from an independent location not affiliated with any hospital.
-The Society affirmed its choice.
+The society affirmed its choice.
 Fundraising continued throughout the late 1940s and early 1950s to raise the funds needed for the construction of the campus and the endowment.
-Gregg was able to generate publicity for his campaign in state, regional and national newspapers which supported the fundraising.
-Construction began in 1950 and the center opened in 1953.
+Gregg was able to generate publicity for his campaign in state, regional, and national newspapers which supported the fundraising.
+Construction began in 1950, and the center opened in 1953.

-The facility originally treated people for polio, cerebral palsy, spina bifida, and other physical and neurological disabilities.
-A center for adult rehabilitation opened in 1961, and a rehabilitation center for adults with brain injuries in 1986.
+The facility originally treated people with polio, cerebral palsy, spina bifida, and other physical and neurological disabilities.
+A center for adult rehabilitation opened in 1961, and a rehabilitation center for adults with brain injuries opened in 1986.
 It operated a school for the deaf from 1955 to the early 1970s.

 21st century

-In 2004, it unveiled the first wheelchair-accessible tree house in New Hampshire.
+In 2004, the New Hampshire Society for Crippled Children unveiled the first wheelchair-accessible treehouse in New Hampshire.

-In 2007, an employee, Linda Bevins, was accused of embezzling $1.3 million from the Crotched Mountain Foundation.
+In 2007, Linda Bevins, one of the center's employees, was accused of embezzling $1.3 million from the Crotched Mountain Foundation.
 Bevins was accused of creating and paying fictitious employees, and then channeling the money to herself.
 The theft was discovered during an internal balancing of accounts, when an irregularity was noticed.
 A federal indictment was handed down in March 2008.
-A civil suit filed by the Foundation has resulted in a judgment of more than a million dollars against Bevins and her daughter Holly Sears.
+A civil suit filed by the foundation resulted in a judgment of more than a million dollars against Bevins and her daughter, Holly Sears.

 In November 2022, Seven Hills Foundation announced its acquisition of the Greenfield campus to open Crotched Mountain School & Village.
 The school is operated as part of Seven Hills New Hampshire.